Why Are Men Not Marrying These Days?

 With all the statistics cited above, it seems like waiting to get married leads to happier marriages.
 In fact, 46% of divorced couples cite their reason for divorcing is that they “married too young.”
 Take those statistics into account, and take your time.

-It doesn’t mean that you should stop looking for a man or stop dating.
+It doesn’t mean that you should stop looking for a guy or stop dating.
 Instead, follow the trends by putting them on a back burner and focusing on things like your education, your career, and overall well-being.

 Search in your religious community